 The Berlin Aging Studies

-BASE and BASE-II are participating in this EU-funded project together with the Formal Methods
+BASE and BASE-II participated in this EU-funded project together with the Formal Methods

 project.
-It integrates data from 6000 participants in 11 European neuroimaging studies carried out in 7 countries.
+It integrated data from 6000 participants in 11 European neuroimaging studies carried out in 7 countries and ended in 2023.

 "But ... its eminent modifiability, and its predisposition to self-initiated action, may it develop little or much, and may it differ in amount between different individuals, is among the immutable features of humankind, which can be found whereever humans exist."